 “The clarification of the cause-and-effect relationship of nuclear organization and the function of the genome represents one of the most important future challenges.
 Further experiments are needed to determine whether the spatial organization of the nucleus is a consequence of genome organization, chromatin modifications, and DNA-based processes, or whether nuclear architecture is an important determinant of the function of the genome” (Schneider and Grosschedl 2007).

-On the other hand, there is little if any effort to elucidate just what hangs upon this “fundamental issue” — or what might be the implications of the fact that the issue appears irresolvable so long as we insist upon unambiguous physical causation as the basis for biological understanding.
+Unfortunately, there is little if any effort to elucidate just what hangs upon this “fundamental issue” — or what might be the implications of the fact that the issue appears irresolvable so long as we insist upon unambiguous physical causation as the basis for biological understanding.
+For the sake of any who may not yet be convinced about just how thoroughly the problem of cause and effect has bedeviled molecular biologists, I present as a kind of appendix to this chapter Box 9.1, which illustrates the problem with specific reference to the molecular biology of gene expression.
+(You needn’t worry about the technical details; the general sense of the remarks is all that matters here.)

 In speaking of purely physical causation, we certainly would not say that parts exist for the sake of each other.
 But Kant’s treatment of these issues was central to a great deal of biological discussion during the following decades — and still surfaces frequently today, at least among philosophers of biology.
 But the technically oriented training of biologists themselves no longer encourages a familiarity with decisive issues at the foundation of their own discipline.